NeonWizard/Florchestra/README.md

 **Information that needs to be sent:**

-* Note - 12 possible - 4 bits
+* Note - 32 possible - 5 bits
-* Octave - Up to 4 - 2 bits
 * Which frive - Up to 8 - 3 bits

 # Notes